 Terrace railing installation - Railing seating

-A common cause of terrace leaks is improper seating of balustrade posts.
-Because of their strength, they should be embedded in the terrace slab, which interrupts the continuity of waterproofing.
+A common cause of terrace leakage is improper seating of the balustrade posts.
+Due to their strength, they should be embedded in the terrace tiles, which breaks the continuity of the waterproofing.
+It is therefore necessary to apply a sealing layer of silicone (in the form of a conical ring surrounding the post) where the posts are mounted.

 Connection of terrace layers with the building wall